MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/query-azure-cli-concepts.md

 ]
 ```

 These values are listed in the result array in the order they were given in the query.
 Since the result is an array, there are no keys associated with the results.
+To get a dictionary instead of an array, see the section below.

 ## Rename properties in a query